upper/upper.io/upper-docs/upper.io/v2/content/builder/index.md

 ```

 If you compiled the select statement at this point it would look like `SELECT
-"id", "name";` which is kind of an incomplete query, you still need to specify
+"id", "name";` which is an incomplete SQL query, you still need to specify
-which table to select from, use the `From()` method for that:
+which table to select from, chain the `From()` method to do that:

 ```go
 q = sess.Select("id", "name").From("accounts")